 The distinctive "chattering" of the Imperial probe droid from The Empire Strikes Back can be clearly heard in the first teaser, just as Finn is seen looking off into the distance.
 Curiously, probe droids are not present at all in the final film.

-Not Screened for Critics: The first screenings of the film occur mere days before its official release.
-J.J.
-Abrams has explained this is for the purposes of preventing spoilers about the plot from reaching the internet as opposed to Disney's concerns for quality.
+Not Screened for Critics: First screenings often occur mere days before official release.
+Abrams has explained this is to avoid preventing spoilers from reaching the internet as opposed to Disney's concerns for quality.

 The Other Marty: During the lightsaber Force vision, Obi-Wan can be heard saying "These are your first steps."
 Originally this line was recorded by James Arnold Taylor, who voices the character in spin-off media, but it was later redubbed by Ewan McGregor, who played Obi-Wan in the prequel movies.
 Kenobi also calls out to Rey by name in the vision, which was a deft edit of Alec Guinness saying the word "afraid", taken from his dialog in the classic trilogy.